tave8/tave8/README.md

 I'm a backend developer building ZeroChiamate, a CRM SaaS for service businesses.

-Ambiguity is not only ok for me, it's how I function best.
+Ambiguity and high-ownership is how I function best.

 With my peculiar skillset, this is how I can contribute to your company's mission: